originphp/website/source/docs/development/testing.md

 > A benefit of installing this using composer is that when you are developing your IDE will show you code hinting for the PHPUnit classes.

+### Setting up the database

-The first thing to do is to create a test database, and setup the test database configuration.
+The first thing to do is to setup the test database configuration.

 In your `config/database.php` add database configuration.